 The decision to apply the exemption for short-term leases is made on a 'class of lease' basis - this is a grouping of underlying assets of a similar nature and use in the entity's operations.
-The November 2017 FRAB papers indicate that HM Treasury will mandate that short-term leases (less than a year) will not be assessed under IFRS 16.
+The ED proposes that the FReM will mandate that short-term leases will not be assessed under IFRS 16.